dcschmid/melody-mind/README.md

 ## 🎯 Tips for Success:

 - Start with Easy mode to get comfortable, then work your way up to Hard.
+- Use your 50:50 Jokers wisely, especially in the harder difficulty levels.
 - Pay attention to your favorite genres for a better chance at winning.
 - Practice regularly to improve your ranking and collect more rewards!